Level: Resort nearby

 This spot has been added by

 Green Island, located on the inner Great Barrier Reef, is one of the most accessible snorkeling spots in Cairns.
-Bordered by coral reefs and seagrass beds, the small island allows you to explore various underwater environments.
-From a few steps from the beach, we can meet green turtles, giant clams, fluorescent corals, and fish of all colors.
+Bordered by coral reefs and seagrass beds, the small island allows exploring varied and vibrant underwater environments.
+A few steps only from the beach, you will encounter green sea turtles, giant clams, phosphorescent corals, as well as multi-colored fish.

-Two separate areas of Green Island are recommended for snorkeling.
+Two areas of Green Island are recommended for snorkeling.
 In both cases, you will enter the water from the beach.
-To access the western zone (zone 2 on the map above), enter the water at nearly the foot of the dock, as the water level on the reef flat is too low.
+To access the western zone (zone 2 on the map above), enter the water at nearly the foot of the dock, as the water on the reef flat is not deep enough.

-There are two areas recommended for snorkeling at Green Island:
+There are two recommended snorkeling areas in Green Island:

 1/ The area facing the main beach, located north of the island (zone 1 on the map).
-We reach the beach on foot in about ten minutes from the dock (well signposted).
-The seafloor has mainly seagrass beds, but also some coral areas that attract many fish, including parrotfish, six-banded angelfish, batfish and snappers.
-The water level increases gradually from the edge, at 4m to about 200m from the beach, near the orange buoys.
-It is in these remote areas that you will most likely see green turtles (though they are sometimes spotted closer to the shore).
+The beach is easily reached in a ten minutes walk from the jetty.
+The seafloor has mainly seagrass beds, but also some coral patches that attract many fish, including parrotfish, sixbar angelfish, batfish and snappers.

-2/ The fringing reef which extends to the east of the island, south of the dock (zone 2 on the map).
-This is the area you see on your right when you land at Green Island.
-Here, a shallow reef flat extends from the beach to a small reef front at about 150m from the edge.
-The reef flat allows some interesting views (of triggerfish, blue starfish, etc.) when the height of the water is sufficient enough for snorkeling over it.
-However, it is at the front of the reef (↕1-3m) that the underwater life is the most dense: angelfish, parrotfish and schools of surgeonfish gravitate around multicolored corals and giant clams.
-Be careful because the front of the reef is also the area in front that maneuvers the boats to land on the dock.
-Make sure to stay away from this area.
+2/ The fringing reef which extends to the east of the island, south of the jetty (zone 2 on the map).
+This is the area you see on your right when you land on Green Island.
+Here, a shallow reef flat extends from the beach to a small reef front at about 150m from the shore.

 The Green Island Resort is the only accommodation on the island.
-Day visitors can access the hotel’s restaurant and several shops.
+Day trippers can access the hotel’s restaurant and several shops.

 You must be logged in to post a comment.